KashCodes/README-Generator/README.md

   - [Questions](#questions)

   ## Installation:
   🚨 You will need to export/download the code to you local machine.
 You will need to install Node.js.
 As well as the NPM Inquirer package.
+You'll need to use `npm init` to create your `package.json`.
+Then use `npm i inquirer` to install Inquirer package to your local application as these will not be downloaded.
 Once installed you will be able to run the `node index` command in GitBash or your command line of choice.
 You will be prompted to answer a series of questions that will auto-fill the newly generated README.md file.
 You will then find your updated file located in the `./dist/README.md` location.
 It is important you fill out exactly what's being asked in each question so the links work properly and connect to your GitHub profile.

   ### Link to Walkthrough Video:
   > - [Click Here for an external video link.](https://drive.google.com/file/d/1ZcT_xT9xDOOrXDOjrFpcKALfTTh31Qqg/view)